-- 1. prescription drug products for outpatient use that are filled by a prescription order or refill; - 2. self-injectable medications; - 3. non-injectable medications given in a Physician's office except as required in an Emergency; - 4. over the counter drugs and treatments. - 5. certain specialty medications ordered by a Physician through your carve-out Specialty Pharmacy program vendor. - 6. certain New Pharmaceutical Products and/or new dosage forms until the date as determined by the Claims Administrator or the Claims Administrator's designee, but no later than December 31st of the following calendar year.
+- 1. Prescription drug products for outpatient use that are filled by a prescription order or refill. - 2.
+Self-injectable medications.
+This exclusion does not apply to medications which, due to their characteristics (as determined by UnitedHealthcare), must typically be administered or directly supervised by a qualified provider or licensed/certified health professional in an outpatient setting. - Non-injectable medications given in a Physician's office.
+This exclusion does not apply to non-injectable medications that are required in an Emergency and consumed in the Physician's office. - 4.
+Over-the-counter drugs and treatments. - Certain specialty medications ordered by a Physician through your Specialty Pharmacy program vendor. - 6.
+Certain New Pharmaceutical Products and/or new dosage forms until the date as determined by the Claims Administrator or the Claims Administrator's designee, but no later than December 31st of the following calendar year.